SouthEastPrince/HTB/Machines/Easy/Editorial/Editorial.md

 r.clone_from(url_to_clone, 'new_changes', multi_options=["-c protocol.ext.allow=always"])
 ```

-### We see it uses git gtom GitPython Library we check to see its version
+### We see it uses git from GitPython Library we check to see its version
 ```txt
 prod@editorial:/opt/internal_apps/clone_changes$ GitPython -version
 GitPython: command not found